 - 1. Roading subsidies from capital works are lower by \$1.5m from the budget prediction resulting from lower than expected capital costs refer to commentary above on delayed capital expenditure including Poads Road bridge, the Queen Street East/Cambridge Street Roundabout, local road improvements in response to the Otaki to North of Levin which has been delayed \$450k, Rail Crossings \$487k. - 2.
-Lower debt due to the delayed capital expenditure - 3.
-Refer to explanations for delayed capital expenditure on page: 115.4.
-More maintenance work attracting NZTA subsidy was achieved during the year.
+Lower debt due to the delayed capital expenditure - Refer to explanations for delayed capital expenditure above More maintenance work attracting NZTA subsidy was achieved during the year.